harringtonah/harringtonah/README.md

 ### Hello!
 I'm Alison, a PhD candidate in Ecology & Evolutionary Biology at the University of Arizona, working with [Betsy Arnold](http://www.arnoldlab.net/).

 I am primarily an evolutionary biologist and fungal taxonomist specializing in microbial ascomycetes, but I use data and tools derived from molecular ecology to guide this work.
-My overal goal is to better integrate fungal taxonomy and molecular ecology in order to improve the understanding of microfungal diversity, evolution, and ecological roles.
+My overall goal is to better integrate fungal taxonomy and molecular ecology in order to improve the understanding of microfungal diversity, evolution, and ecological roles.

 #### Things I care about and think about often:
 - Preserving voucher specimens from ecological studies.